CookieHoodie/OsuBot/README.md

 # Known issues
 Stack leniency is not accounted for, so some stacked circles are missed by the bots.
 (Will be fixed soon)

-Movements of some sliders are laggy and oftentimes the sliders are "overshooted" or "undershooted".
+Movements of some sliders are laggy and oftentimes the sliders are "overshooted" or "undershooted". (*Any idea on how this can be fixed is appreciated!)

 Cursor can't manage to follow through the whole slider on time in long slider maps such as this one https://osu.ppy.sh/beatmapsets/124997#osu/342075

 # TODO
 Fix for missed stacked circles

-Support for DT mod

 # Support
 If you find this useful, please support me to help me get a better laptop!
 It's a pain in the butt to program using this crappy laptop but I can't afford to buy one cuz I'm still a student :(

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/CookieHoodie/0USD)

-## Tutorial will be made once this project is done
+## Tutorial may be made once this project is done